Hema-4526/Gemini-Guided-Quiz-Coach/README.md

 Uses gemini-2.5-flash for higher request limits

 Only 2 Gemini API calls per learning session

+One for question generation

+One for answer evaluation

 In-memory caching avoids repeated calls for the same content